Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs

-This could weight the observed planetary occurrence rate in $M_*\,<\,0.34\,M_\odot$ objects towards that observed around stars with $M_*\approx0.34\,M_\odot$, which likely fall around the peak in occurrence, while planets around $M_*\,>\,0.34\,M_\odot$ stars have more representation from the low-occurrence tails.
+This could weight the observed planet occurrence rate in $M_*\,<\,0.34\,M_\odot$ objects towards that observed around stars with $M_*\approx0.34\,M_\odot$, which likely fall around the peak in occurrence, while planets around $M_*\,>\,0.34\,M_\odot$ stars have more representation from the low-occurrence tails.

-Some combination of a complex noise and occurrence model (such as an increase in both noise and planetary occurrence at low radii) could be responsible for the shape of the TOI distribution, though this doesn't seem to be supported by our findings using the empirical noise estimates in \S\ref{ssec:noise}.
-We found that using the more accurate values of $\sigma_R$ from \texttt{lightkurve} when available didn't affect any of our conclusions from this section, only the precise best-fitting parameters of the individual models for $\lambda$.
+Some combination of a complex noise and occurrence model (such as an increase in both noise and planet occurrence at low radii) could be responsible for the shape of the planet distribution, though this doesn't seem to be supported by our findings using the empirical noise estimates in \S\ref{ssec:noise}.
+We found that using the more accurate values of $\sigma_A$ from \texttt{lightkurve} (or merely the power-law fit to $\sigma_A$) when available didn't affect any of our conclusions from this section, only the precise best-fitting parameters of the individual models for $\lambda$.